romain-grecourt/helidon/archetypes/README.md

 #### Merge order

-Keys are not unique, data for a given key can be declared in multiple places and is effectively merged.
+Keys are not unique, data for a given key can be declared at different levels and is effectively merged.
 The default order is based on the declaration order, but it can also be controlled using the `order` attribute.

 E.g.